Skip to main content

 • This tar file contains all the Kubernetes-related binaries, kubeadm scripts, and docker images.

 • This will be copied to the data tier that we specified in the d-spec.
-The preference of data tier is vusmart > default > hot > warm > cold > default-replica.
+The preference of the data tier is vusmart > default > hot > warm > cold > default-replica.

 Extract Kubernetes Package